 We’ve been talking a lot lately about Ataxia clinical trials.
 But what is a clinical trial?
 Should you sign up to participate when there is one available for your type of Ataxia?
 What happens during a clinical trial?
-Learn everything that you need to know at our exclusive FREE webinar: Clinical Trials in Ataxia: Hope, Opportunity, and Caveats.
+Learn everything that you need to know with this webinar: Clinical Trials in Ataxia: Hope, Opportunity, and Caveats.

 About the Clinical Trials in Ataxia Webinar